Not too long ago, BE International launched a new product known as Befil.

-After a quick stirring, the powder dissolve easily in the water.
+After a quick stirring, the powder dissolved easily in the water.

 The mixture has a fruity taste and I quite like it.

-As mentioned above, my baseline BP before I consume Befil is at around 124/85 mm Hg (pre-hypertension category).
+As mentioned above, my baseline BP before I consumed Befil is at around 124/85 mm Hg.
+I am in the pre-hypertension category.

 I’ve started taking Befil on 21/8/2018.

-I have also taken my BP every morning and the following are the results.
+I had taken my BP measurement every morning and the following are the results.